open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

    }

-Since the :code:`process()` method brings the data in blocks / buffers, we need a way to ensure the incoming spikes fall in the window time-frame defined by the user.
-This can be done by passing the most recent sample number for the current buffer to the canvas every process loop.
+Since the :code:`process()` method brings in data in blocks (buffers), we need a way to ensure the display only shows spikes that fall within the window defined by the user.
+This can be done by passing the most recent sample number for the current buffer to the canvas within every process loop.
 Update the :code:`process()` method as follows:

 .. code-block:: c++
    :caption: RateViewer.cpp